mayurtechnologys/HYPERWISOR_IOT/README.md

 ## License

-This project is licensed under the [MIT License](link-to-license).
+This project is licensed under MIT Licence.

 ---

-Replace "link-to-releases," "link-to-wiki," and "link-to-license" with the actual links to the respective sections in your GitHub repository.
-Feel free to further customize this template to fit your project's specifics.